 Colostrum is a type of milk breastfeeding women produce just after giving birth.
 Aside from humans, as all breastfeeding mammals also produce this nourishing fluid.
 It is a diverse mix of nutrients such as carbohydrates, fats, vitamins, minerals, and more .

 Newborns are vulnerable to diseases as their immune system is still forming.
 They especially benefit from the antibodies in colostrum, which boosts their immunity, aids immune development, and protects them against infection.
 Its composition is unique and loaded with growth factors that newborns require for muscle, bone, and cartilage growth and repair .

 Colostrum from other animals, especially from cows, is often consumed for its health benefits.
-Research shows that it may be helpful for a variety of issues, from enhancing exercise performance to leaky gut.
-Its high antibody levels may also be helpful for adults in battling infections, preventing the flu, and boosting immunity.
+Research shows that it may be helpful for a variety of issues, from enhancing exercise performance to boosting immunity and relieving “leaky gut”.

 However, much less is known about its benefits in grown-ups than about its relevance for newborns.
 Another reason for skepticism is that many studies used a specialized type of colostrum (called hyperimmune colostrum), which is still not commercially available.
-The evidence to support the use of colostrum found in most supplements is weaker and applicable only to some health conditions.
+The evidence to support the use of colostrum found in most supplements is less conclusive.